IT’S A BEST BUY BECAUSE:

 The XC90 offers a spacious, sumptuously trimmed cabin; decent fuel economy from its 4-cylinder engines; and loads of innovative and unconventional features that set it apart from its competition.

-Headroom in the third-row seat is cramped for adults, and the touchscreen control interface complicates some previously simple functions.
+Headroom in the third-row seat is cramped for adults, and the touchscreen control interface complicates some functions.

 Volvo also offers a significantly pricier plug-in hybrid version of the XC90 called T8.
 It uses the same 4-cylinder powertrain as the T6 models, but it makes a total of 400 horsepower via a 60-kilowatt electric motor that drives the rear wheels.

 The XC90 is Volvo’s three-row midsize SUV.
 T5 models come with a 250-hp turbocharged 2.0-liter 4-cylinder engine and seating for five.
 T6 models have a 316-hp turbocharged and supercharged 2.0 and seating for seven.
 All have an 8-speed automatic transmission.
 Both T5 and T6 are offered in base Momentum and sporty R-Design trim; the luxury Inscription trim level is restricted to the T6.
 T5s offer front-wheel drive or all-wheel drive; T6s are AWD-only.
 Available features include integrated second-row booster seats, height-adjustable air suspension, pedestrian and cyclist warning/braking system, lane-departure warning, blind-spot and rear cross-traffic alerts, 360-degree around-view camera, a “Park Assist Pilot” that automatically steers into stall-type spaces, and “Pilot Assist” adaptive cruise control that will automatically mimic the speed and steering of a vehicle in front of the XC90 at speeds under 30 mph.